mcbridecBU/Team4/README.md

 "Guess What?!" is a guessing game for developing problem solving skills though the process of elimination.
 The program could also be used as a study tool by editing the categories in the game.cpp file.

-The files that must be downloaded to runt he program are:
+The files that must be downloaded to run the program are:
 1) "game.cpp"
 2) "Makefile"
 3) "highscore.txt"

-To compile the game itself, the attatched makefile is required.
+To compile the game itself, the included makefile is required.
 It makes sure to include all the necessary sfml modules (graphics, system, and window).
 1) Ensure that makefile is in the same directory as the game.cpp file.
 2) Navigate to the directory using a terminal window.
 3) Type "make game" to compile the program.
-This will make an executable titled "GuessWhat".
+This will compile an executable titled "GuessWhat".

 To launch the executable:
 1) Ensure that the executable "GuessWhat" and txt file "highscore.txt" are in your current directory.